-The early decision deadline for physical therapy applications is November 15.
-The preferred deadline is January 1.
+The preferred deadline for applications is December 1.
+The final deadline for applications is February 1.
+Personal interviews are required in the admission process.
+Qualified applicants will be notified if they are selected for an interview.
 Applicants are encouraged to apply early so that an interview date may be scheduled.